Dosage Form: injection, solution

-Ganciclovir INJECTION is supplied as a sterile, unpreserved, colorless solution in a single-dose polymeric bag containing 500 mg Ganciclovir in 250 mL of solution (2 mg/mL) sealed with a Twist Off port from Technoflex, and oversealed in an aluminum pouch (NDC 51754-2500-1).
+Ganciclovir INJECTION is supplied as a sterile, unpreserved, colorless solution in a single-dose polymeric bag containing 500 mg Ganciclovir in 250 mL of solution (2 mg/mL) sealed with a Twist Off port from Technoflex, and oversealed in an aluminum pouch (NDC 51754-2500-1), in cases of 10 (NDC 51754-2500-3).
 Follow guidelines for handling and disposal for cytotoxic drugs.1

 The premix flexible plastic container bag contains no preservative; any unused portion should be discarded [see Dosage and Administration (2.6)].

 Gently shaking should redissolve any crystals that may have formed during transportation and/or storage at temperatures lower than recommended.
 The solution must be clear at the time of use.

 Store at 20°C to 25°C (68°F to 77°F); excursions permitted to 15° to 30°C (59° to 86°F) [see USP Controlled Room Temperature].

 Patient Counseling Information

 Inform patients of the potential for hematologic toxicity associated with the use of Ganciclovir INJECTION including granulocytopenia (neutropenia), anemia and thrombocytopenia.
 Inform patients that their blood counts will be closely monitored while on therapy [see Warnings and Precautions (5.1)].